gruntwork-io/fetch/README.md

 # fetch

 fetch will download a file or folder from a specific tag of a GitHub repo, subject to the [Semantic Versioning](http://semver.org/) constraints you impose.
+It works for public repos, and for private repos by allowing you to specify a GitHub [Personal Access Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).

 It is well-suited to downloading the latest version of a file or folder published in a GitHub repo such that you get the latest non-breaking-change version.
 Basically, it's like a package manager, but for arbitrary GitHub repos.